Efforts afoot to introduce modern education for development of country: Defence Minister

 “Completion of China-Pakistan Economic Corridor (CPEC) and Gwadar Shipyard will open a lot of

-employment opportunities to students including male and female of rural areas of Balochistan including Gwadar, Turbat and other areas,” She was speaking in a ceremony of International Day of Education in Turbat University, said a press release issued here.
+employment opportunities to students including male and female of rural areas of Balochistan including Gwadar, Turbat and other areas,” She was speaking in a ceremony of International Day of Education in Turbat University, said a press release issued here.“Federal government was making reforms in educational institutions to improve quality of education, so that students of backward areas can get beneficial of modern education”, she said, adding that CPEC was grantee of local public’s welfare and boosting economic of country.

+She said positive efforts were being made to ensure provision of basic facilities to masses on equal bases.

+Zubaida Jalal assured administrations of Turbat University that government would take concrete steps to address their problems.

 Efforts afoot to introduce modern education for development of country: Defence Minister